 Division of Workers’ Compensation (DWC)

 Medical Unit PO Box 71010

 California Department of Industrial Relations

-Office of Self Insurance Plans (SIP)
+Office of Self Insurance Plans (OSIP)

 11050 Olson Drive, Suite 230